rempsyc/lavaanExtra/README.md

 ### Path analysis model

 Because we use `lavaanExtra`, we don’t have to redefine the entire
 model: simply what we want to update.
-In this case, the regressions.
+In this case, the regressions and the indirect effects.
-However, we also want to specify and test our indirect effects (mediation).
-For this, we have to obtain the path names by setting `label = TRUE`.
-This will allow us to define our indirect effects and feed them back to `write_lavaan`.

 ``` r
 (regression <- list(speed = "grade",